keisks/disc-sim-esl/README.md

-3. Edit the path for pattern.en in generate.py
+3. Edit the path for pattern.en in generate.py (line 18)

         Edit path_to_pattern = "YOUR_PATH_TO_pattern.en (e.g. ./pattern-2.4/)"